Rjmoodie/yardpass-upgrade/IOS_INTEGRATION_COMPLETE.md

 ### Camera not working
 - ✅ Check Info.plist has `NSCameraUsageDescription`
 - ✅ Test on real device (not simulator)
-- ✅ Check iOS Settings → YardPass → Camera is allowed
+- ✅ Check iOS Settings → Liventix → Camera is allowed

 ### Location not working
 - ✅ Check Info.plist has `NSLocationWhenInUseUsageDescription`
 - ✅ Test on real device
-- ✅ Check iOS Settings → YardPass → Location is "While Using"
+- ✅ Check iOS Settings → Liventix → Location is "While Using"

 ### Push notifications not received
 - ✅ APNs certificate configured in Supabase
 - ✅ Push Notifications capability added in Xcode
 - ✅ Tested on real device (not simulator)
 - ✅ Device token stored in `user_devices` table
-- ✅ Notifications allowed in iOS Settings → YardPass
+- ✅ Notifications allowed in iOS Settings → Liventix

 ### App crashes on file selection
 - ✅ Check all permission strings in Info.plist